FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 guide the audit,
 counties will then use the RLA Tool to upload ballot manifests, cast vote records (CVRs), and summary results to a central server.
-The RLA Tool will use this data to determine the ballots to be checked for each contest based on the risk limit and the margins of victory in the selected contests.
-The RLA Tool will report this information to each county, where the Audit Board, consisting of representatives of different political parties, will retrieve the appropriate ballots and record their interpretations of voter intent in the RLA Tool.
+The RLA Tool will use this data to determine the ballot cards to be checked for each contest based on the risk limit and the margins of victory in the selected contests.
+The RLA Tool will report this information to each county, where the Audit Board, consisting of representatives of different political parties, will physically retrieve the appropriate ballots and record their interpretations of voter intent in the RLA Tool.
 Randomly selected ballots will be presented to County Audit Boards until either the risk limit is satisfied or